deanhiller/webpieces/webserver/README.md

 # webpieces

+phase 1: Server.java will call svr = WebServerFactory.create
+           //args from phase 1 created!!! (module creation creates args)
+           //unlike webapp modules, args canNOT be used in the module @Provides methods or configure method phase 2: Server.java will call svr.configure() calls routerService.configure()
+           //everything but running startup beans is done phase 3: Server.java arguments.check done here phase 4: Server.java will call svr.start() which calls routerSvc.start
+           //startup beans run, so injector.getInstance is run so modules may read properties phase 5: svr.start() also starts reading properties next from phase 1

+* test at home localhost with 8080/8443, then at home with 80/443 then with service proxy firewall port 80 only with x-forwarded-proto
 * TEST theory.
 If request has host header with port 80(or no port), redirect to port 80/443.
 If host header has port 443 (or no port), redirect to port 80/443.
 If host header has the port we bound too(we can compare easily), then redirect to http/https port!
 ALSO, must run test when https port is using x-forwarded-proto header since redirect will be what?  oh, port 80/443 still, duh!  definitely need tests..hmm